KD9YQK/ARES_Sim_1/nco_anco/NCO_ANCO_01_Instructions_and_Scripts.md

 After final responses:

 > This is **[CALLSIGN]**, Net Control.
 The Dupage County ARES Urban Search and Rescue Simulation Net is complete.
 All participating stations are to return to the EOC and prepare for debrief.
-This repeater system is returned to regular amatuer use.
+This repeater system is returned to regular amateur use.

 ## Common NCO Follow-Up Questions